 A position on the board is a commitment requiring devotion of time to the ANSA board and each positions assigned duties.
 These duties include one Saturday Board meeting each month, a strategic planning weekend retreat in January, and attendance at the ANSA (Fall) and NSNA (Spring) Conventions.
 A board position requires attention and is highly rewarding both personally and professionally.

 Candidates must be currently enrolled in a nursing program approved by the Arkansas State Board of Nursing and must also obtain consent from their dean, director or SNA advisor to hold office.

-BOD APPLICATION is now open!
-Click on the Events Tab to find the application link!
+The Grad Consultant application is now open!
+Click on the Events -> News tab to learn more!

 Preside at all meetings of this association, the Board of Directors, and the Executive Committee.